This chocolate coffee protein shake is the perfect high-protein breakfast for the coffee lover!

 - For those who follow a dairy free or gluten free diet, make sure to select a protein powder that meets this dietary requirement (it should verify this on the label).

-Is there a substitute for the almond milk in this recipe?
 Yes, you have several options if unsweetened almond milk is not your thing.

 - If you consume dairy, you can use any dairy milk in this recipe.
 2% is a great option!
 If you choose to use dairy milk, I would recommend adding a small splash of vanilla to your protein shake.